 About the Lora Romero First Book Prize

 The Lora Romero First Book Prize is awarded every year to the best first book published in American studies that highlights intersectional dynamics in the study of race, gender, class, sexuality, and/or nation.
-The awardee receives a lifetime membership in the association.
-The awardee will be announced at the annual meeting of the American Studies Association, November 10, 2017.
+Recipients of the award receive a lifetime membership in the association.
+The prize winner in announced at the annual meeting of the American Studies Association.

-The prize is a memorial tribute to Lora Romero, a long-active member of the American Studies Association who died in 1997 as her first book, Home Fronts: Nineteenth Century Domesticity and Its Critics, appeared in print.
+The prize is a memorial tribute to Lora Romero, a long-active member of the ASA who died in 1997 as her first book, Home Fronts: Nineteenth Century Domesticity and Its Critics, appeared in print.
 She was an Assistant Professor at Stanford University, an esteemed colleague, and a treasured friend to many in the association.

 Eligibility Requirements and Application Procedures

-The period of eligibility for the 2017 Lora Romero First Book Prize includes books published between January 1, 2016 and December 31, 2016.
-To be eligible, books must be written in English by a single author, but the competition is not restricted to works printed in the United States.
-First books are also eligible for the Franklin Prize and may be submitted in both competitions.
-Nominated authors must be current ASA members.
-The prizewinner will be announced at the annual meeting of the American Studies Association, November 10, 2017.
+Who is eligible: Current ASA members who have published (copyrighted) their first book between January 1, 2021 and December 31, 2021.
+To be eligible, books must be written in English by a single author, though the book may be published outside of the U.S. First books are also eligible for the Franklin Prize and may be submitted in both competitions.

-Sarah Haley, No Mercy Here: Gender, Punishment, and the Making of Jim Crow Modernity (University of North Carolina Press)
+- 2017: Sarah Haley, No Mercy Here: Gender, Punishment, and the Making of Jim Crow Modernity (University of North Carolina Press, 2016)

 - 2016: Simone Browne, Dark Matters: On the Surveillance of Blackness (Duke University Press, 2015)